Sweet potato: Comparison to other food staples

 The table below presents the relative performance of sweet potato (in column)' to other staple foods on a dry weight basis to account for their different water contents.
 While sweet potato provides less edible energy and protein per unit weight than cereals, it has higher nutrient density than cereals.

-According to a study by the United Nations Food and Agriculture Organization, sweet potatoes are the most efficient staple food to grow in terms of farmland, yielding approximately 28000 kcal/acre daily.
+According to a study by the United Nations Food and Agriculture Organization, sweet potatoes are the most efficient staple food to grow in terms of farmland, yielding roughly 28000 kcal/acre daily.